MDStechCVS/FLIR_BosonSDKforPython/README.md

 ## SDK caution
 This program can run on Windows 10.<br>
-If you are using a laptop with a webcam, disable the webcam in Device Manager.
+If you are using a laptop with a webcam, disable the webcam in Device Manager.<br>
+Running on Anaconda 3